minnieie/MiaoMiao/README.md

 + Assisted in linking the product detail page dynamically using JavaScript to ensure all product pages follow a structured layout.
 - Created UI elements for buttons and interactive components, maintaining a cohesive visual style.
 * Conducted user experience testing, refining UI/UX based on responsiveness, usability, and visual feedback.
++ Wrote the whole Readme file for this project